cryptodealofficial/eshanicrypto/README.md

  verify on base guild
 connect your github account to base guild refresh the quest page and your progress should update.

+how to commit on github (base guild task), this is the easiest way, no terminal stress.